quizcore/FinalPresentation/README.md

 * [ ] Add admin ability to change their profile???
 * [ ] Add admin ability to change password???
 * [ ] Add admin ability to create new admin account???
+* [ ] Add the ability for administrators to send emails to students when they click on their email addresses???
+* [ ] Add the ability for students to send an email to an administrator after completing the test???